shaunlebron/jumping-from-html-to-clojurescript/html-templating.md

 ```

 Notice we have inserted the `if` conditional as a list with parens.
 You can
-probably guess what it does, but you might be confused at why the distinction
+probably guess what it does, but you might still be confused.
+Why is the `if`
-between logic and data has been blurred.
-Well, this is already what Handlebars
+logic represented as a list?

-and JSX Control Statements are doing; they create custom data tags for logic.
+This is actually __very similar to what Handlebars and JSX Control Statements
+are doing__; they represent logic as data.
+For example, to represent
-Handlebars adds the `{{#each}} {{/each}}` tags, and JSX Control Statements
+conditionals, Handlebars has the `{{#if}} {{/if}}` tags, and JSX Control
+Statements has the `<If> </If>` tags.
+And we already saw how a tag is simply a
-creates adds the `<For> </For>` tags; logic as data.
-Likewise, we're using an
+list.
+Likewise, we're using an `if` list to represent a conditional.

-`if` list.
+The only difference is that we didn't have to invent the `if` list syntax.
+It
+was actually here all along in the language, with brevity and all.

+#### Clojure

 This language is called Clojure.
 Its syntax is a marriage of Lisp and JSON
 (sort of).
 All paren lists are interpreted as code, with the first argument